microsoft/winget-pkgs/doc/tools/PRWatcher.md

 # Using PRWatcher.ps1
 PRWatcher includes Watch-PRTitles, to give information about pull requests (PRs) from watching their titles in your clipboard.
-Also includes utility programs Get-CleanClip and Search-Winget.
 To use, load the file contents into your PowerShell application through your desired means.
 (Copy/paste, Import-Module, include in Profile, et cetera.)
-Then run "Watch-PRTitles" and the script will monitor your clipboard, attempting to parse PackageIdentifiers and version numbers, and comparing these to Winget's public manifest.
+Then run "Watch-PRTitles" and the script will monitor your clipboard, attempting to parse PackageIdentifiers and version numbers, and comparing these to WinGet's public manifest.

 ## Utility Functions
 Additionally included are utility functions:
 - Get-CleanClip to extract the PackageIdentifier.
-- Search-Winget, to streamline non-interactive Winget search.
+- Search-WinGetManifest to streamline non-interactive WinGet search.

 These are library functions also used in other Manual Validation functions, as part of the philosophy of building a declarative layer to handle operations and build objects, and an imperative layer on top to orchestrate operations.
 These utility functions are in the declarative layer, while Watch-PRTitles is in the imperative layer.